chiangjim/chiangjim/README.md

 ***
 ### 🌐 Launguages:
-> What am i learning?
+> What am I learning?
 > * JavaScript

-> What am i using?
+> What am I using?
 > * Python
 > * Html & CSS (Maybe they are not programming languages)
 ***